NextSDS Logo

 ๐Ÿ‘๏ธ Eye Contact

-If aerosols come in contact with the eyes: Immediately hold the eyelids apart and flush the eye continuously for at least 15 minutes with fresh running water.
-Ensure complete Irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Immediately hold the eyelids apart and flush the eye continuously for at least 15 minutes with fresh running water or saline.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Irrigate thoroughly with running water or saline for 15 minutes.

 ๐Ÿฝ๏ธ Ingestion/Swallowing

 Avoid giving milk or oils.
 Avoid giving alcohol.
 If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.
-No GASTRIC LAVAGE OR EMETIC.
 Encourage oral fluids.

 ๐Ÿšจ Immediate Medical Attention Required

-Transport to hospital or doctor without delay (for eye contact).
-Transport to hospital, or doctor (for inhalation).
-Seek medical attention in the event of irritation (for skin contact).
-Treat symptomatically.
+Transport to hospital or doctor without delay (for eye contact and inhalation).
+Seek medical attention in the event of skin irritation.
+Refer to an ophthalmologist if there is any uptake of stain in the eye.

 Medical Treatment

 Treat symptomatically.
-For acute or short term repeated exposures to acetone: There are no known antidotes and treatment should involve the usual methods of decontamination followed by supportive care.
-Inhalation Management: Maintain a clear airway, give humidified oxygen and ventilate if necessary.
-If respiratory irritation occurs, consider the use of steroids to reduce the inflammatory response.
+Treatment should involve the usual methods of decontamination followed by supportive care.
+Maintain a clear airway, give humidified oxygen and ventilate if necessary.
+If respiratory irritation occurs, assess respiratory function and, if necessary, perform chest X-rays to check for chemical pneumonitis.
+Consider the use of steroids to reduce the inflammatory response.
 Treat pulmonary oedema with PEEP or CPAP ventilation.
-Dermal Management: An emollient may be required.
-Eye Management: Stain with fluorescein and refer to an ophthalmologist if there is any uptake of the stain.
-Oral Management: Encourage oral fluids.
-Systemic Management: Ventilate if respiratory depression occurs.
+Remove any remaining contaminated clothing.
+Irrigate affected areas with copious amounts of water.
+An emollient may be required for skin.
+Irrigate eyes thoroughly with running water or saline for 15 minutes.
+Stain eyes with fluorescein and refer to an ophthalmologist if there is any uptake of the stain.
+Encourage oral fluids for ingestion.
+Monitor blood glucose and arterial pH.
+Ventilate if respiratory depression occurs.
 If patient unconscious, monitor renal function.
 Symptomatic and supportive care.
-For n-hexane: Initial attention should be directed towards evaluation and support of respiration.
+Initial attention should be directed towards evaluation and support of respiration.
 Ipecac syrup should be considered for ingestion of pure hexane exceeding 2-3ml/kg.

 Related Chemical Substances & Alternative Products